-So, let’s take a look at the most profitable categories to sell on starting with what Jeff Bezos started out selling when he first launched Amazon back in 1994… books!
+So, let’s take a look at the best categories to sell on Amazon starting with what Jeff Bezos started out selling when he first launched Amazon back in 1994… books!

 1. Books – Yep, the Kind Made of Paper and Ink